 Accidental Murder: Kratos accidentally killed his wife and daughter while attacking a village of Athena's worshippers under Ares' orders; Ares in fact orchestrated the event, believing that it would free Kratos to be the perfect warrior.

-The Atoner/Redemption Quest: Subverted to a point; Subverted to a point.
+The Atoner/Redemption Quest: Subverted to a point.
 Kratos may be on a Redemption Quest, but it's only because he wants to be able to sleep at night without being assaulted by memories of the awful deeds he has committed in the past, including murdering his own wife and child.
 He has no qualms about slaughtering just about everybody he encounters, either.

 Awesome, but Impractical: Rage of the Gods.
 It grants Kratos invulnerability and increases his damage.
 However, it takes a long time to charge.
 And even when you do fill it up, it's best just to save it for the nearest boss fight, because once it's on, you can't turn it off.